WebPx/WebPx.Web.HealthUI/help/index.md

   </ItemGroup>
 ```

-b.
-Or Install the packages in the Package Manager:
+  - Or Install the packages in the Package Manager:

 ```
 install-package Microsoft.Extensions.Diagnostics.HealthChecks
 install-package WebPx.Web.HealthUI
 ```

-c.
-Or Install the packages in the command prompt
+  - Or Install the packages in the command prompt

 ```
 dotnet add package Microsoft.Extensions.Diagnostics.HealthChecks --version 9.0.1